 If you're looking to gain additional coverage because of a life change like marriage or childbirth, you might also want to consider adding a rider to your current policy.
 Ask your life insurance company what riders are offered for your policy type and what additional costs you might incur.
 By adding a rider to your policy, you can add additional benefits for your spouse or children without having to pay the full premium amount of a second policy.

 Depending on your coverage needs and skill with financial planning, taking out multiple life insurance policies might be a good choice for peace of mind for you and your family's future needs.
-If you're interested in seeing what policies you qualify for, check out our free tool to help you compare quotes and find the best policy fit for you.
+If you're interested in seeing what policies you qualify for, check out our life insurance rate charts to help you compare quotes and find the best policy fit for you.